StatisticsNZ/simplevis/README.md

 simplevis is a package of wrapper functions that aim to make ggplot2 and leaflet visualisation easier and quicker for users.

-simplevis emphasises cognitive ease and speed to make common visualisations based on colouring and/or facetting.
-Some flexibility is lost compared to ggplot.
+simplevis emphasises cognitive ease and speed, and subsequently some flexibility is lost compared to the underlying fantastic ggplot2 and leaflet packages.

 But the gain in cognitive ease and speed will be valuable for many users in many situations.

-There are many things simplevis does to work towards this objective.
-But one primary thing is that simplevis reimagines ggplot code in a way that emphasises consistent prefixes in the function and argument names.

-Why?
-This is good for human brains, but also is fantastic with the Rstudio Auto-complete function.
-This means you can start typing the prefix function or argument name, press tab, scroll through the options, and press tab again when you find what you need.

-There are lots of other things that simplevis is doing to make things easier and quicker, but best to dive in to find out!

 ### Installation